ray1729/thinkstats/doc/02-Cleaning-and-Augmenting.md

 ## Putting it all together

-We've build up a new dataset above with a number of transformaitons.
+We've built up a new dataset above with a number of transformations.
 Let's bring these all together into a single function that will thread the dataset through all these transformations.
 We can't use the usual `->` or `->>` macros because of an inconsistency it the argument order in the transformations, but Clojure's `as->` comes to the